 One of them is the ‘Status’ column.
 The value for each item under the Status column allows you to see if the program is enabled or disabled on startup.

 Then the other important column is the ‘Startup impact’ column.
-This lets you know if the program is a heavy resource hog, or if it hardly makes much difference to your computer if it’s running.
+This lets you know if the program is a heavy resource hog or if it hardly makes much difference to your computer if running.

 With that, look at the High startup impact items first.
-They will be the most urgent ones to look at seeing that they will use the most resources and cause your computer to start up more slowly.
+They will be the most urgent ones to look at, as they will use the most resources and cause your computer to start up more slowly.

-3. Right-click on the program to disable on startup
+3. Right-click on it to disable startup programs in Windows 10

 By right-clicking on the program you wish to disable, you will be able to select ‘Disable’ from the contextual menu that pops up.